Esteban-J/Tarea-Tablas-RESTful/README.md

 ## Running the tests

-To run the server, enter
+To run the server, enter th following:
 ```
 npm run dev
 ```